LorenzoZaccagnini/old-lorenzozaccagnini.github.io/content/posts/simple-rust-oracle.md

 }
 ```

 ### 4.3.
-Filter to the CryptoKitties NFTs transfer events
+Filter to the ENS NFTs transfer events

-We need to know the CryptoKitties smartcontract address to listen to the transfer events.
-We can find the address of the CryptoKitties smartcontract on [Etherscan](https://etherscan.io/address/0x06012c8cf97bead5deae237070f9587f8e7a266d#code).
+We need to know the ENS smartcontract address to listen to the transfer events.
+We can find the address of the ENS smartcontract on [Etherscan](https://etherscan.io/address/0x57f1887a8bf19b14fc0df6fd9b2acc9af147ea85#code).

 **WAIT!** We want to listen to a specific event, no to every event of the smart contract so we need to know the event signature.
 The event signature is the hash of the event name and the event parameters.